ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

+## 21 July 2026
+{: #21-july-2026}

+### For all version dates
+{: #21-july-2026-all-version-dates}

+**Instance reinitialization.** You can now [reinitialize an instance](/docs/apis/vpc/latest#create-instance-reinitialization) to replace its boot volume and initialization data in place, without recreating the instance.
+Upon successful reinitialization, the instance starts automatically and retains its existing network interfaces, volume attachments, and other resource connections — along with their associated IP addresses and identifiers.
+Note that a new boot volume is created, so the boot volume and its attachment will have new identifiers.

+To reinitialize an instance, the instance `status` must be `stopped`.
+The instance can be reinitialized using one of the following boot volume sources:

+- By volume: Specify an existing unattached `volume` to use.
+- By image: Specify an existing `image` to use to create a new boot volume.
+- By snapshot: Specify an existing `source_snapshot` to use to create a new boot volume.

+After you reinitialize the instance, the current boot volume is deleted, any local disks are permanently erased, and the `boot_volume_attachment` identifier is changed.
+Instances provisioned from a `catalog_offering` cannot be reinitialized.

+For more information, see [Managing virtual server instances](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=api#reload-operating-system-instances).

 ## 23 June 2026
 {: #23-june-2026}